A Magical Vintage Lampshade Flower Crown

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-You could also make these vintage lampshade flower crowns using faux flowers and faux greenery.
-You wouldn’t need to soak the floral foam, simply attach the netted bricks to the lampshade frame, cut the stems, and add your faux flowers and greenery for a forever flower crown!
+You could also make these vintage lampshade crowns using faux flowers and greenery.
+You wouldn’t need to soak the floral foam; attach the netted bricks to the lampshade frame, cut the stems, and add your faux flowers and greenery for a forever flower crown!

-One last thought, you could add a solar light bulb to these lampshades if you want.
-Because we have the hanging string lights in our backyard we didn’t need the light.
-But it’s a fun option!
+One last thought: You could add a solar light bulb to these lampshades.
+We didn’t need the light because we have hanging string lights in our backyard, but it’s a fun option!

 Watch My Amazon Live